2026 & 2027 Yosemite photography Packages & WEDDING GUIDE

 • To elope in Yosemite you’ll need; a wedding permit from the national park services, a California marriage license, and an ordained officiant.
 It’s also highly recommended you get a photographer as well.

-• Yes.
-If eloping to Yosemite an elopement photographer is crucial to having an incredible experience.
+• No. but it really does help.
+If eloping to Yosemite an elopement photographer is often crucial to having an incredible experience.
 Not only can your photographer capture this incredible adventure, but they can also help guide you through the park.

 • Yosemite National Park is open year round and can be an excellent elopement destination year round.
 In Late fall, winter and early spring you will be mostly limited to the valley but even just there you’ll find no shortage of incredible elopement sites.
 In Late spring, summer, and early fall the High country of Yosemite will be open and you can access the awe inspiring vistas.